marukoy-bot/proj-Alon-hardware/README.md

 A fish finding device using ultrasonic sensor to detect fishes and LoRa to transmit data over long distances.

 # App Interfacing
-It connects to the [Alon app](https://github.com/marukoy-bot/Alon) via USB OTG.
+It connects to the [Alon Android app](https://github.com/marukoy-bot/Alon) via USB OTG.

 # Components
 | TX | RX |